KishanMunjpara2002/Policy-Inspector/README.md

 - Relevance to Business: Since the queries and responses are focused on the policy of the company, the dataset reflects real-world scenarios and situations that users might encounter.
 This ensures that the evaluation of the chatbot's performance is directly relevant to the business context.

+- Structured Format: The dataset is in a structured format, typically in Excel, making it easy to process and analyze.
+This structured nature enables systematic evaluation of the chatbot's performance and facilitates the comparison of expected versus generated responses.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.